March 23, 2020

 Healthcare providers warn against believing homegrown social media advice to prevent the coronavirus and instead following recommendations from official sources.
 Recently many social media posts encouraged drinking water every 15 minutes and gurgling.
 While this can keep your body hydrated, doctors say it will not prevent anyone from getting the virus.

-Myth: People Gain Weight During Ramadan
+Common Fasting Myths: People Gain Weight During Ramadan

 Reality: Fasting Aids Weight Loss and Boosts Metabolism